-Original post at http://formandpower.blogspot.com/2013/05/the-end-of-suffering.html
+Original post at http://formandpower.blogspot.com/2014/12/the-great-danger-in-todays-world.html

 on Pope Francis motivated me to look up the pope's writings about the Church's mission to the poor.
 The first result from the internet search was his 2013 apostolic exhortation Evangelii Gaudiu

 .
 Its opening paragraphs bring to mind John Wesley's doctrinal sermon

 on the role that money should pay in the life of a Christian.
 See part two of the sermon and then compare it to paragraph two of "The Joy of the Gospel"--

 2. The great danger in today’s world, pervaded as it is by consumerism, is the desolation and anguish born of a complacent yet covetous heart, the feverish pursuit of frivolous pleasures, and a blunted conscience.
 Whenever our interior life becomes caught up in its own interests and concerns, there is no longer room for others, no place for the poor.
 God’s voice is no longer heard, the quiet joy of his love is no longer felt, and the desire to do good fades.
 This is a very real danger for believers too.
 Many fall prey to it, and end up resentful, angry and listless.
 That is no way to live a dignified and fulfilled life; it is not God’s will for us, nor is it the life in the Spirit which has its source in the heart of the risen Christ.

 New Year's Eve is an appropriate time to engage in self-reflection, and these words from the pontiff are a fitting cultural observation to guide our inner assessment.
 Here's some searching questions you might pose to yourself as you enter 2015: